jamestelfer/chinmina-bridge/README.md

 ## Why?

+There are two options generally used to authenticate Buildkite agents to GitHub:

+1. Via a PAT (owned by a GitHub user) that is saved in the agent S3 secrets bucket
+2. Via a deploy key (registered to a single repository) that is likewise saved to S3.

+As the organization scales however, the overhead of managing them becomes unwieldy, and it can be quite difficult for an organisation to successfully manage a rotation scheme.

+Unless centralized issuance is practiced as well, both of these schemes can produce tokens that are tied to a user, leading to unexpected problems when a user leaves the organization.
+There is also the potential for key material to be stored or shared incorrectly, leading to increased possibility of accidental leakage.

+Lastly, all key material is typically stored in an S3 bucket.
+This is straightforward to configure and maintain, but creates a significant issue in the event of an account/bucket breach.

 Using a GitHub application to authenticate GitHub actions allows:

-1. The use of ephemeral API tokens (they expire after 1 hour).
-2. Tokens can enable a wider set of actions than simple Git operations (e.g. PR comments).
+1. Access keys for repositories are generated on demand and expire after one hour.
+1. The generated tokens are only kept by a build agent for the duration of the step, and do not require any other persistence.
+1. The private key for the GitHub application is specific to the `chinmina-bridge` service.
+It can (and should) be rotated, an operation that is easy to perform.
-3. Supplied tokens are scoped to just the resources and actions requested, not to the whole set of repositories and actions allowed for the GitHub application.
+1. Supplied tokens are scoped to just the repositories and actions necessary for the requesting pipeline.
-4. Additional Buildkite configuration per repository is not required.
-If the app has access, the agent can request a token for it.
+1. Additional Buildkite configuration per repository is not required.
+If the application has access, the agent can request a token for it.
 No need to create PATs or generate keypairs, and no need to upload them in multiple places.
+This allows the an organization to have tighter access control on pipeline setup without creating additional support overhead.
+1. Tokens can enable a wider set of actions than simple Git operations (e.g. PR comments).
+This is not yet implemented in `chinmina-bridge`, but is a high priority for future enhancement.

 Also, since `chinmina-bridge` uses Buildkite's OIDC tokens to authorize requests, the claims associated with the token can be used to further refine access to a token.